Former Lincoln County sheriff pleads guilty after helping cover up son's DUI crash

 Colton Magers contacted Lincoln County Sheriff's Office dispatch at 1:42 the next morning to report the one-vehicle collision, stating that he had swerved to miss a deer.

-On the same day, Colton Mager's girlfriend contacted Sgt.
-Gabe Gants at the sheriff's office and alleged Wade Magers told themto say he had swerved to hit the deer, and that he would not allow Colton to go to the hospital until his blood alcohol content was back to zero.
+On the same day, Colton Magers' girlfriend contacted Sgt.
+Gabe Gants at the sheriff's office and alleged Wade Magers told them to say he had swerved to hit the deer, and he would not allow Colton to go to the hospital until his blood alcohol content was at zero.

 She said Wade Magers told everyone, "If anyone asks, I did not know about this and I was never here."